 Pegasus Carousel.

 The brothers, born in a world where the sky and earth converge within a singular flow of the elements, were unable to ascend.
-Their wings, still unfurling, were far too fragile to pierce the dense fabric of the space looming above them.
+Their wings, still unfurling, were far too fragile to pierce the dense canvas of the space looming above them.

-Instead of soaring toward the light, their bodies remained bound to the earth—symbols of unfulfilled yearnings, suspended in an eternal state of longing for flight.
+Instead of soaring toward the light, their bodies remained bound to the earth, symbols of unfulfilled yearnings, suspended in an eternal state of longing for flight.
 Their diminutive hearts, struggling to beat within the remnants of embryonic fluid, became enmeshed in an infinite loop where life itself was absent.